wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    <a target="_blank" href="https://www.youtube.com/watch?v=f73crlwEdX0">VIDEO: API Security Requirements for PCI-DSS 4.0</a>

-* _ CPE (60 minute) <a target="_blank" href="https://www.apisecuniversity.com/api-tools-and-resources">API Security for Connected Cars and Fleets</a> - Understand why attackers are targeting connected car and fleet APIs (telematics) and how to keep them secure.
+* 1 CPE (60 minute) <a target="_blank" href="https://www.apisecuniversity.com/api-tools-and-resources">API Security for Connected Cars and Fleets</a> - Understand why attackers are targeting connected car and fleet APIs (telematics) and how to keep them secure.
 Includes real-world examples and quiz.
-Developed by Tom Kaplan @UpstreamAuto (XDR).
+Developed by <a target="_blank" href="https://www.linkedin.com/in/tom-kaplan-6a89401aa/">Tom Kaplan</a> @UpstreamAuto (XDR).

    <a target="_blank" href="https://www.youtube.com/watch?v=zTCPKIEoz_0">VIDEO: Hacking Cars: Why APIs are the Weakest Link</a>

-FREE Advanced courses:

 * 12 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-penetration-testing">API Penetration Testing</a> by <a target="_blank" href="https://www.linkedin.com/in/coreyjball/">Corey Ball</a> (author of <a target="_blank" href="https://www.amazon.com/Hacking-APIs-Application-Programming-Interfaces/dp/1718502443/">Hacking APIs</a>) - Learn how to hack APIs like a professional penetration tester and find vulnerabilities.